kantarjiev/BAMRU-Org/docs/google_calendar.md

 ## Gcal Production and Test Calendars

-BAMRU's production calender is `bamru.calendar@gmail.com`.
+BAMRU's production calender account is `bamru.calendar@gmail.com`.

-BAMRU's test calendar is `bamru.caltest@gmail.com`.
+BAMRU's test calendar account is `bamru.caltest@gmail.com`.

 Dozens of people are subscribed to our production calendar.
 If you use the production calendar for development and testing, they will complain!